Not sure how to encourage self-sufficiency and independence in your tween and teen? This advice can help!

 But don’t expect it to be easy.
-Kids who have had their parents act as personal assistants for years probably won’t be willing to give that up anytime soon.
+Kids who have had their parents act as personal assistants for years probably won’t be eager to give that assistance up anytime soon.

 #1: Get out of the way

 Parents can often be their own worst enemy when it comes to encouraging self-sufficiency in tweens and teens.
-As we continue to do basic chores and responsibilities for our teens – things they already know how to do themselves – we’re getting in the way of their mastery of these tasks.
+As we continue to do basic chores and tasks that our teens should be doing themselves, we’re hindering their mastery of these tasks.

-A good rule of thumb is to ask yourself: “Would my teen be able to do this task if he were living on his own?”
-If the answer is “no” it’s time to start letting go and guiding teens towards greater self-sufficiency.
+In order to assess if your teen should be taking on a specific task herself, it’s helpful to ask yourself: “Would my teen be able to do this task if she was living on her own?”
+If the answer is “no”, it’s time to start letting go and guiding your teen towards greater mastery of the task.

-Click on the image below to access a list of the types of responsibilities and tasks your teen should know how to do before leaving home (You’ll also be signing up for my weekly newsletter that gives more advice about how to raise confident, independent kids):
+Click on the image below to access a list of responsibilities and tasks your teen should know how to do before leaving home (You’ll also be signing up for my email list that provides more advice about how to raise confident, independent kids):